hectorzea/frday-test-challenge-hz/README.md

 2) enter inside the downloaded folder and use the command "node apiserver/server.js" to start the backend server

-3) start the frontend
+3) start the frontend with "yarn start"

-  yarn start

 and when everything its up, it will automatically open the http://localhost:3000/